 - Very well built and durable.
 This model feels good in your hand and clips very securely to your waist.

-The best for kids: Floureon
+Best for kids: Floureon – Two-Way Radio

 Our number one pick for kids is the Floureon.
 Its pocket-friendly size, simplicity and low cost make this model a perfect choice for small children, provided that they don’t stray too far from home!
 After all testing was said and done, we became perplexed by the large difference in Amazon ratings and reviews of the Floureon vs. Retevis kids walkie talkies.
 These two models tested to be practically the same thing with a different name and price tag on them.